Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 Solving The Puzzle That Is Recurrent UTI

-Whether you are taking supplements or menstruating may affect your sample (blood may cause contamination).
+Taking supplements or menstruating may affect your sample (blood may cause contamination).
 And how quickly you can get your sample into the post or dropped to your doctor or lab can also impact accuracy.

 We understand that receiving negative or contaminated urine test results despite ongoing symptoms can be deeply frustrating.
 However, as with any health issue, you can think of recurrent UTI as a puzzle to be solved.
 Sometimes it starts with finding the right clinician.
 If this is something you’re considering, get in touch, as we may be able to help.